Anna Schwartz: National Bureau of Economic Research

-After briefly working for the U.S. Department of Agriculture(1936) and the Columbia University Social Science Research Council (1936–41); in 1941, she joined the staff of the National Bureau of Economic Research.
+After briefly working for the U.S. Department of Agriculture (1936) and the Columbia University Social Science Research Council (1936–41); in 1941, she joined the staff of the National Bureau of Economic Research.
 She worked in the New York City office of that organization for the rest of her life.
 When she joined the National Bureau, it was engaged in the study of business cycles.
 In 1981 her role as the staff director of the U.S. Gold Commission brought her public recognition.
 Even after a broken hip and stroke in 2009, Schwartz remained an astute and thorough researcher.
 She was named a distinguished fellow of the American Economic Association (1993) and a fellow of the American Academy of Arts and Sciences (2007).

 Though she held teaching positions for only a short part of her career, she developed younger scholars by her willingness to work with them and to share her approach (a scrupulous examination of the past) to understand history better and to draw lessons for the present.

-Growth and Fluctuations in the British Economy
+Growth and Fluctuation of the British Economy

-In collaboration with Arthur Gayer and Walt Whitman Rostow, she produced the monumental Growth and Fluctuations in the British Economy, 1790–1850: An Historical, Statistical, and Theoretical Study of Britain's Economic Development.
+In collaboration with Arthur Gayer and Walt Whitman Rostow, she produced the monumental The Growth and Fluctuation of the British Economy, 1790–1850: An Historical, Statistical, and Theoretical Study of Britain's Economic Development.
 It appeared in two volumes in 1953, having been delayed by the Second World War for a decade after it was completed.
 It is still highly regarded among economic scholars of the period.
 It was reprinted in 1975.

 Gayer had died before the book's first appearance, but two other authors wrote a new introduction, which reviewed literature on the subject that had published since the original publication date.
 They admitted that there had developed what they called an "amicable divergence of view" about the interpretation of some of the facts that were set out in the book.
 In particular, Schwartz indicated that she had, in the light of recent theoretical and empirical research, revised her view of the importance of monetary policy and her interpretation of interest rate movements.